lynch829/openag_pwm_actuator/README.md

-openag\_percent\_actuator
+openag\_pwm\_actuator
 =======================

-OpenAg driver for an actuator that can be set to analog values
+OpenAg driver for an actuator that can accept a pwm signal